The-Cave-Tech/GokstadAkademiet2025/README.md

   const [content, setContent] = useState("");
 }
 ```
-3. Add a return on the function that returns a form with the editor usag
+3. Add a return on the function that returns a form with the editor usage and needed props
 ```tsx
 export default function ExampleForm() {